kevin0120/mix/plugins/inputs/mongodb/README.md

 #### Description

-The telegraf plugin collects mongodb stats exposed by serverStatus and few more and create a single measurement containing values e.g.
+The rush plugin collects mongodb stats exposed by serverStatus and few more and create a single measurement containing values e.g.
  * active_reads
  * active_writes